 ... go back to step 2, assessing their fitness.
-This sequence could be represented at a high level with some rather simple code, like so:
+This could be represented at a high level with some rather simple code, like so:

 '''

 how many = 10 # or however big we want

-pop = intial pop(how many)
+pop = intial_pop(how_many)

 evaluate(pop)

 while not done?(pop)

 breeders = select(pop)

-pop = breed(breeders, how many)
+pop = breed(breeders, how_many)

 mutate(pop)

 evaluate(pop)

+end

 '''

-Now let's take a closer look at what goes on in each step, by working through an example.
+... in Ruby.
+Now let's look closer, by working through an example.

 First we create an initial population of candidates.
 But what is a candidate, and how do we create one?
-These are different solutions to some problem, usually represented as different instances of the same data structure.
-They could be anything we want, so long as we can evaluate their fitness, and combine old ones to make a new one.
+These are different solutions to some problem.
+They could be represented by any data structure we want, so long as we can evaluate their fitness, combine old ones to make a new one, and mutate them.
 The simplest common type of candidate is . . .

 ... a simple string of bits.
-This will do fine for candidates that consist of a simple series of yes/no decisions.
-This may sound simplistic, but there is a huge class of problems that boil down to this, called ...
+This will do fine for candidates that consist of a simple series of yes/no decisions, such as for